di-unipi-socc/failure-causalities/data/examples/sockPongLog/LogExplanation.md

 ---
 ###isolatedFault.log

-Step by step command and theri consequences:
+Step by step command and their consequences:
 - Docker compose up
     - Starts all containers
 - Docker stop Edge_Router_Container